MartinHelmut/number-generator/README.md

 npm install --save number-generator
 ```

-After that you can import it, e.g.:
+After that you can import it either as a library, e.g.:

 ```javascript
 // ES2015